-In terms of the attainment of grade 5 or better in both English and mathematics, 31% of our students with SEND attained this benchmark compared to only 16% of SEND students attaining this nationally.
+In 2024, 38% of our students with SEND attained grade 5 or better in both English and mathematics compared to only 17% of SEND students nationally attaining this benchmark.
 In addition, the national progress 8 score for SEND students is -0.62.
-At Lincoln UTC, the progress 8 score for our SEND students is -0.14.
-This suggests that, on average, our SEND students performed half a grade above SEND students nationally in each subject.
+At Lincoln UTC, the progress 8 score for our SEND students is +0.15.
+This suggests that, on average, our SEND students performed in each subject three quarter of a grade above the SEND students nationally.